 - Higher salt intake reduces stress/anxiety.
 (Remember my sleep dust post?)

 - Salt is non-addictive.
 The body senses when it has enough and can sweat out the excess.

 - Some people need more salt than others.
-People that exercise more and those of us that a consume a fair amount of caffeine.
+People that exercise more and those of us that consume a fair amount of caffeine.
 If you sweat more in general, you’ll need more salt.
 This could be from a hot environment or sauna use.
-(Side note: During Army Basic training in the Georgia heat, me and my fellow soldiers occasionally had to drink a full canteen of saltwater.)
+(Side note: During Army Basic training in the Georgia heat, my fellow soldiers and I, occasionally had to drink a full canteen of water with added salt.)

 - The Salt Thermostat is a concept that the body has a set point for salt.
 This is a complex system that helps protect the body so it has the ideal salt level.
 When salt levels drop, the craving for salt increases.

 - Consuming salt prior to and during exercise can help the body cool off faster due to increased blood circulation.

 - More salt is needed during pregnancy and for breastfeeding mothers.

 - The book lists 22 ways in which sugar causes salt depletion.
 (Some of these are a reach, but the take-home lesson is increasing salt and decreasing sugar is good advice for most people.)